AlbertNdengeyintwali/Logistic-Regression-for-Diabetes-Diagnosis/README.md

 - **Balanced Accuracy**: 0.7235
   Balanced accuracy is the average of sensitivity and specificity, which provides a more balanced evaluation when dealing with imbalanced classes.
 IIn this case, a balanced accuracy of 72.35% indicates that the model performs reasonably well in distinguishing between both the positive and negative classes, even when the class distribution is not equal.
 It reflects a good balance between correctly identifying both the true positives and true negatives.

+When calculating The F1-score we get `F1-Score: 0.850931677018633` which is the harmonic mean of precision and recall, balancing both metrics that suggests a good balance between precision and recall.

+### ROC Curve Interpretation

+The ROC curve I generated visually represents my model’s ability to distinguish between diabetic and non-diabetic cases across different classification thresholds.

+1. **Understanding My ROC Curve**
+   - The x-axis (1 - Specificity) represents the false positive rate (FPR) cases incorrectly classified as diabetic.
+   - The y-axis (Sensitivity) represents the true positive rate (TPR) cases correctly identified as diabetic.
+   - The closer the ROC curve is to the top-left corner, the better the model is at distinguishing between the two classes.
+3. **AUC Score: 0.8436**
+   - My model achieved an AUC (Area Under the Curve) of 0.8436, meaning it has an 84.36% probability of correctly ranking a randomly chosen diabetic case higher than a non-diabetic case.
+   - Since an AUC of 0.80 - 0.89 is considered good, my model has a strong ability to differentiate between the two classes.

 ### :bulb: Key Performance Message
 - **Accuracy**: The model achieved an accuracy of **78.26%**, which is higher than the baseline accuracy of **68.26%**, indicating that the model is performing better and providing more valuable predictions.
+Again An F1-score of **85%** confirms a strong overall performance.

 ### Predicted Probability of Diabetes